Stephenie Meyer: Reception

 Despite Meyer's success, her novels have been highly criticized.
 The New York Times called the premise of Twilight "attractive and compelling"; however, the review continues, "the book suffers at times from overearnest, amateurish writing", indicating that Meyer's relied too much on "telling" rather than "showing" and that there were excessive references to Edward's attractiveness and Bella's swooning.
 An article from The Guardian criticized Bella's character, calling her "a clumsy, selfish nincompoop with the charisma of a boiled potato" and criticized Edward's portrayal as the "perfect little gentleman" who constantly counters Bella's sexual advances.
 NPR criticized the novel for being a repetitive "jackhammer" masked behind ornate language.
 Furthermore, they found the story uninteresting and the main character unlikeable.
-Entertainment Weekly stated that the narrative of Breaking Dawn was at times so chaotic and outrageous that Meyer shifted the point of view to Jacob Black which only toned down the mayhem of the plot for so long.
+Entertainment Weekly stated that the narrative of Breaking Dawn was at times so chaotic and outrageous that Meyer shifted the point of view to Jacob Black, which only toned down the mayhem of the plot for so long.

-Novelist Orson Scott Card said, "[Stephenie Meyer] writes with luminous clarity, never standing between the reader and the dream they share.
-She's the real thing".
+Novelist Orson Scott Card, who is a Mormon like Meyer, said, "[Stephenie Meyer] writes with luminous clarity, never standing between the reader and the dream they share.
+She's the real thing."
 In an interview with Newsweek, author Jodi Picoult said, "Stephenie Meyer has gotten people hooked on books, and that's good for all of us."
 Comparing Meyer to J. K. Rowling, Stephen King stated: "The real difference is that Jo Rowling is a terrific writer, and Stephenie Meyer can't write worth a darn.
-She's not very good".
-King went on to assert that Meyer's books appealed to readers because "[she's] opening up kind of a safe joining of love and sex in those books."
+She's not very good."
+King went on to assert that Meyer's books appealed to readers because "[she's] opening up kind of a safe joining of love and sex in those books".
 American religious history scholar Jana Riess had mixed reactions to Meyer's novels.
 At times, she found the Mormon theology that influences Meyer's works to be beautiful and complex.
 However, she describes Meyer as a gifted storyteller, not a gifted writer, noting numerous technical flaws in her novels.
 Furthermore, Riess criticized the "retrogressive gender stereotypes" in Meyer's work.